 My ambition is to have my own studio overlooking the sea.
 To be forever inspired by its energy and beauty.

-Dominating Mount's Bay in South West Cornwall, St Michael's Mount is one of the most famous and visited places in the UK.
-I wanted to paint this landmark beneath one of the stunning sunsets that the region is famous for.
+Dominating Mount's Bay in South West Cornwall, St Michael's Mount is one of the most visited places in the UK.
+I wanted to paint this historic landmark beneath one of the stunning sunsets that the region is famous for.

 Sunset Over Mount's Bay

 Original Oil painting on Wood Panel